Admission deadlines: Fall - January 15

 Hours: 9:00 am to 5:00 pm, Monday through Friday

-The following requirements must be fulfilled: Non-thesis option—30 credits, including 9 credits in required courses, 9 credits in core security courses, 6 credits in security electives, and 6 credits in other electives.
-Thesis option—30 credits, including 9 credits in required courses, 9 credits in core security courses, 6 credits in thesis, and 6 credits in security electives.
+The following requirements must be fulfilled: Non-thesis option—30 credits, including 9 credits in core computer science courses, 9 credits in core security courses, 6 credits in security electives, and 6 credits in general electives.
+Thesis option—30 credits, including 9 credits in core computer science courses, 9 credits in core security courses, 6 credits in thesis, and 6 credits in security elective courses or general elective courses, depending on the thesis topic.

 Required core security courses